etsa2103/rr_tracking/readme.md

 ### `rr_tracking`
 - Nodes:
   - `facial_tracking_node.cpp`
-    - Looks at raw video on `/boson/image_raw` topic and converts from `mono16` to `rgb8` so it can be used in facial tracking models.
+    - Looks at raw video on `/boson640/image_raw` topic and converts from `mono16` to `rgb8` so it can be used in facial tracking models.
     - Runs blazePose to determine head pose (left, front, right)
     - Based on pose either run blazePose or faceMesh to determine facial landmarks
-    - Create annotated image with landmarks drawn box and a box around nose region.
-Published as `rgb8` image on `/boson/image_annotated`
+    - Create annotated image with landmarks drawn and a box around nose region.
+Update state variable with this image
-    - Grabs pixels around nose region on raw `mono16` image and and publishes on `/boson/image_roi`
+    - Grabs pixels around nose region on raw `mono16` image and update state variable with this image
+    - Publish the tracking state variable on /facial_tracking/trackingState
   - `gui_node.cpp`
     - Shows current and average bpm readings
-    - Streams images found on `/boson/image_annotated`, and `/boson/image_roi` topics.
+    - Streams images from the state variable found on /facial_tracking/trackingState topic.
-    - Shows graph of raw signal found on `/rr_tracking/raw_signal` topic and a csv file you can specify with the ground truth data
+    - Shows graph of raw signal and puts marks on peaks and stable segments using the state variable found on `/facial_tracking/trackingState` topic.
+    - Shows ground truth on graph if you specify a csv file.
   - `signal_processing_node.cpp`
-    - Looks at `mono16` video on `/boson/image_roi`.
+    - Looks at `mono16` video from the state variable found on `/facial_tracking/trackingState`
-    - Takes average of pixels to get raw signal
+    - Takes average of pixels to get raw signal (with an option to mask background pixels)
+    - Filters signal
-    - Filters signal then extracts resperation rate
+    - Looks at stable sections of signal and extracts resperation rate

 ## TODO
 - [x] Record thermal images